Trails at F.D. Roosevelt

 There are six loops along the Pine Mountain Trail.
 Any of these make a good day hike, Please ask at the Park Office for details.

-(6.7 miles) This is considered one of the most beautiful stretches of trail in the Southeast, and is the most popular section of trail on the park.
+3. Wolfden Loop (6.7 miles) This is considered one of the most beautiful stretches of trail in the Southeast, and is the most popular section of trail on the park.
 There are two entry points to this loop.
-One is to park at the TV tower parking area the other at the mile 18 parking area on hwy.
-190. Either one gives you good access to start into what should be a pleasurable experience in the natural surroundings of FDR State Park.
+One is to park at the TV tower parking area the other at the mile 18 parking area on highway 190.
+Either one gives you good access to start into what should be a pleasurable experience in the natural surroundings of FDR State Park.

-(7.8 miles) This is our longest loop, and a favorite one of most hikers.
+5. Big Poplar Loop (7.8 miles) This is our longest loop, and a favorite one of most hikers.
 Named for the large poplar tree located close to the ten-mile marker.
 It also has a number of rock formations and creeks to cross.
-It has two entry points one at the mile six parking area on Hwy.
+It has two entry points one at the mile six parking area on highway.
 190 and also on 190 at the mile eleven parking area.

-(3.4 miles) This is the newest loop to be added to the trail system.
-The most convenient parking for this loop is the parking area across from the Callaway Country Store the other is at the Gardens Overlook on hwy.
-190.
+6. Overlook Loop (3.4 miles) This is the newest loop to be added to the trail system.
+The most convenient parking for this loop is the parking area across from the Callaway Country Store the other is at the Gardens Overlook on highway 190.

 More about the Pine Mountain Trail